apokryphus/advanced-combat-system/README.md

 ## 13. COMPATIBILITY
 - Disclaimer: I don't use this version personally.
 - Overhauls such as `Ghost mode` and `W3EE` are both compatible. `W3EE` requires manual script merging.
 Pick ACS code over W3EE.
-- Compatible with other animation changing mods, such as SCAAR.
-Attack once with light attack while the igni sign is selected to switch to it.
+- Compatible with other animation changing mods, such as SCAAR or E3 Improved Combat Animations.
+Default Geralt attacks in all modes automatically use these mods if they are installed.
 - Magic Spells has a few incompatibilities, like weapon buffs showing up when they are not supposed to.
 This requires adding code to scripts within Magic Spells to fix this.

  <div align="right">